quacksouls/aurora/doc/girl-and-firefly.md

+---
-# The Girl and the Firefly
+title: The Girl and the Firefly
+---

 In this tutorial portion of the game, you will meet Igniculus and grab Aurora's melee weapon.
 Aurora specializes in light magic, but her sword is also effective